GastonMauroDiaz/rcaiman/README.md

 Research](https://cdnsciencepub.com/doi/full/10.1139/cjfr-2018-0006),
 and [Methods in Ecology and Evolution](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.14059).
-It supports non-circular hemispherical photography, as the ones usually obtained with auxiliary fisheye lenses attached to smartphones.
+It supports non-circular hemispherical photography such as the ones usually obtained with auxiliary fisheye lenses attached to smartphones.

 For digital cover photography, please refer to the [coverR package](https://link.springer.com/article/10.1007/s00468-022-02338-5),